Iterable/iterable-swift-sdk/README.md

 }
 ```

-See the app delegate in the [example app](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app/swift-sample-app/AppDelegate.swift).
+For more information, see the app delegate in the [example app](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app/swift-sample-app/AppDelegate.swift).

 ### Deep links